aleshaleksey/fansys23/06-abilities.md

 ___
 #### Greater Manoeuvre I-V

 **Description**: Increase size gap where "Grapple", "Restrain", "Shove", "Throw" and "Trip" still work by 1.
+In addition characters with this ability have a smaller threshold increase per size category difference for size dependant manoeuvres: +2 instead of +4.

 **Prerequisites**: For every extra size category, this ability must be taken again.